socib/SOCIB_latex/README.md

 ## Presentation

-* ''SOCIB_presentation.tex'' is the template for a presentation.
+* _SOCIB_presentation.tex_ is the template for a presentation.
 This file contains a basic example.
-* ''beamerthemeSOCIB.sty'' is where all the configuration for the style is done.
+* _beamerthemeSOCIB.sty_ is where all the configuration for the style is done.

 ## Poster

-Coming soon!
+* _SOCIB_poster.tex_ is the template for a poster.
+The compilation will fail as the images are not provided with the code.
+* _beamerthemeSOCIBposter.sty_ is where all the configuration for the style is done.